 On a Kundali, the astrologers draw the physical-astronomical diagram and enter into the realm of spiritual forces in order to predict the effect of the various forces impinging upon the individual which is known as Bhavas.

 The Vedic system of astrology consists of twelve houses and each house has its own allegation, own meanings, and values.
 It is also about understanding major happenings in your life.
 So every house affects many parts of one’s life and each house is divided into many Nakshatras.
+This is one of the reasons kundali matching for marriage is advised by the astrologers.

 5. Nakshatras – The Lunar Mansions